GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- check if chunga's butts are still unarmored
 \- check if dying refills your ammo after being (manually) revived by another player
+\- check if red/purple Cleaner snipers have an RC car and if it can jump (https://www.reddit.com/r/thedivision/comments/oxw1ha/do_rc_cars_normally_do_this)
 \- check if rushers have less HP than snipers
 \- check if the Banshee skill pulses enemies (https://www.reddit.com/r/thedivision/comments/oiuhf2/fyi_banshee_pulse_disorients_and_pulses_enemys)
 \- check if the damage immunity after a self-revive is gone (https://www.reddit.com/r/thedivision/comments/n8ejqk/since_when_are_you_not_invulnerable_anymore_after)